Updated Jan 12, 2023

 When you’re planning on overseeding, you’ll have a few choices to make, but the most crucial one is to go the professional or DIY route.
 Hiring a professional will save you time and money on retreatment in the long run.
 TruGreen is one of the best lawn care companies for overseeding.
 It has affordable pricing, results backed by science, and a customer satisfaction guarantee.

 Generally speaking, you’ll need about a pound of grass seed for every 150 feet of property you’re looking to seed.
 A typical 5,000 square foot plot will require about 34 pounds of seed, and a 1-acre property will require approximately 291 pounds of grass seed.

-Hydroseeding is an increasingly popular seeding option that uses a commercial mixer to spray seed, fertilizer, water, and a top dressing component — like mulch or topsoil — all at once.
+Hydroseeding is an increasingly popular seeding option that uses a commercial mixer to spray-on grass seed, fertilizer, water, and a top dressing component — like mulch or topsoil — all at once.
 Hydroseeding can range in price, but the average cost is $1,500 for a 10,000 sq ft property.
 Prices range from $500 to $3,500 for this size lot.

 Reseeding isn’t labor-intensive, but you need to make sure you get the process right for the best results.
 You’ll want to consider the type of grass seed you’re putting down, the climate in your area, soil amendments required to balance the pH, nutrients you’ll need to add with fertilizer, and how much seed you’re using per 1,000 square feet of property.

 If you’re using the proper tools, the actual process should take only an hour or two for a 5,000-square-foot property.
 Due to inexperience, many DIYers take three or four hours for this lot size.
 However, you should not expect instant results!
 Grass can take 4 to 10 weeks to grow in, on average.